 Graduate/Professional organizations are those that exist in the Graduate School, Law School, Medical School, Dental School or School of Pharmacy and Health Professions, regardless of other categories under which they could be classified.

 Greek organizations are any sororities or fraternities which are primarily social in nature but not professional or honorary.
-Prior to starting a Greek organization, the Assistant Director of Student Activities for Greek Life must be consulted at (280-1715).
+Prior to starting a Greek organization, the Assistant Director of Student Leadership & Involvement for Greek Life must be consulted at (280-1715).

 Honor societies are organizations with limited membership, where membership is a mark of distinction or recognition of achievements.
 Membership is usually by invitation only.
 Due to the diverse membership of honor societies, Creighton University allows such organizations greater latitude on their membership selection.
 Voting membership within an honor society may include non-Creighton students or Creighton faculty and professionals.
 These individuals may be given voting privileges and may be eligible for office selections.